AwesomeDog/catall/README.md

 # catall

-`catall` is a smarter alternative to the classic `cat` command that recursively concatenates text files while respecting `.gitignore` and `.ignore` files.
+`catall` is a smarter cross-platform alternative to the classic `cat` command that recursively concatenates text files while respecting `.gitignore` and `.ignore` files.
-Perfect for preparing codebases for AI processing.
+Perfect for preparing codebases for AI/LLM processing.

 ## Features